nelsonramosua/TSP/README.md

 **Notes**:
 Time complexity does not tell the whole story... even more so for small $N$ (numVertices).
-Meta-heuristic algorithms are more computationaly heavy than Christofides, being guided by their parameters/configuration, even though Christofides' algorithm has the worst, worst-case time complexity ($O(N^3)$). \
+Meta-heuristic algorithms are more computationaly heavy than Christofides, being guided by their parameters/configuration, even though Christofides' algorithm has the worst, worst-case time complexity, $O(N^3)$. \
 Some of these (pex: Lower Bound & Greedy) could be improved if an auxiliary ADT, min-heap / priority queue, had been introduced and used.
 They would then have complexities, respectively, $O(E \times log N)$ and $O(N^2 \times log N)$.
 For simplicity purposes, it wasn't. **Go ahead and try! :)**

 ---